AltPhilipp/Basel1_SportsCarRental/README.md

 #### Insurance Packages:
 - As a user, I want to view different insurance packages available for my rental, so that I can select the package that best matches my risk preferences and budget.

-As an administrator, I want to add new insurance packages to the system, so that I can offer more choices to our users based on their needs and feedback.
+- As an administrator, I want to add new insurance packages to the system, so that I can offer more choices to our users based on their needs and feedback.

-As an administrator, I want to update details of existing insurance packages, so that I can ensure the information is current and accurate.
+- As an administrator, I want to update details of existing insurance packages, so that I can ensure the information is current and accurate.

-As an administrator, I want to delete outdated insurance packages, so that users are only presented with relevant options.
+- As an administrator, I want to delete outdated insurance packages, so that users are only presented with relevant options.

-#### Racetracks
+#### Racetracks:
-As a user, I want to browse through available racetracks, so that I can select a track that suits my driving skills and preferences.
+- As a user, I want to browse through available racetracks, so that I can select a track that suits my driving skills and preferences.

-As an administrator, I want to add information about new racetracks, so that users have access to more options for their driving experiences.
+- As an administrator, I want to add information about new racetracks, so that users have access to more options for their driving experiences.

-As an administrator, I want to update information on existing racetracks, so that the listings stay accurate and informative.
+- As an administrator, I want to update information on existing racetracks, so that the listings stay accurate and informative.

-As an administrator, I want to delete racetracks that are no longer available, to keep the platform updated and avoid confusion for the users.
+- As an administrator, I want to delete racetracks that are no longer available, to keep the platform updated and avoid confusion for the users.

-#### Cars
+#### Cars:
-As a user, I want to view a list of available sports cars, so that I can choose a car that excites me and meets my performance expectations.
+- As a user, I want to view a list of available sports cars, so that I can choose a car that excites me and meets my performance expectations.

-As an administrator, I want to add new sports cars to our inventory, so that I can provide a wider range of choices to our users.
+- As an administrator, I want to add new sports cars to our inventory, so that I can provide a wider range of choices to our users.

-As an administrator, I want to update the details of the sports cars in our inventory, so that all the specifications and availability are correct.
+- As an administrator, I want to update the details of the sports cars in our inventory, so that all the specifications and availability are correct.

-As an administrator, I want to remove sports cars from our inventory that are no longer for rent, to ensure our users see only those cars that they can book.
+- As an administrator, I want to remove sports cars from our inventory that are no longer for rent, to ensure our users see only those cars that they can book.

-#### User Management
+#### Administration:
-As a visitor, I want to register for an account, so that I can book sports cars and track my rental history.

-As a user, I want to log into my account, so that I can access personalized features and manage my bookings.
+- As an administrator, I want to log into my account, so that I can access the admin-only section to perform tasks related to car management and booking oversight.

-As an administrator, I want to activate and deactivate user accounts, so that I can manage access to the web application effectively.
+- As an administrator, I want to see what bookings have been made, so that I can monitor and manage rental activities effectively.

-As an administrator, I want to assign and manage roles for users, so that I can control the permissions and access rights within the application.

-As a user, I want to update my profile information, so that my contact details and password remain current and secure.

-As a user, I want to upload my driver’s license information for validation purposes, to be able to initiate bookings.

 ### Use Case